-Optimind is one of the leading nootropics designed to promote brain function and help you optimize your mental performance.
+Optimind is a leading nootropic designed to promote brain function and help you optimize your mental performance.

 Being productive and mentally present is a desire for anyone struggling with some level of brain fog.
 You may start your day with a jolt of caffeine, but the effects don’t last long, and you find yourself looking for alternatives.

-Nootropics (a supplement that helps improve cognition, memory, and learning), dubbed as “smart pills”, have been on the rise lately, and many people struggling with memory or learning have been turning to them to help.
+Nootropics (supplements that help improve cognition, memory, and learning), dubbed as “smart pills,” have been on the rise lately, and many people struggling with memory or learning have been turning to them to help.

 Do they work, or are they a scam?
-Many of these products are legitimate and work just as described (or very closely), while there are indeed some that don’t.
+Many of these products are legitimate and work just as described (or very closely), while some don’t.

 Where does OptiMind stand?
 Is this one of the good ones, or should it be avoided?
 Read our Optimind review to find out if this is the right supplement for you.